Generic Name: glycopyrrolate (oral) (GLY koe PIE roe late)

 Brand Name: Cuvposa, Robinul, Robinul Forte

-You should not use glycopyrrolate if you have urination problems, a blockage in your stomach or intestines, severe constipation, severe ulcerative colitis or toxic megacolon, glaucoma, myasthenia gravis, or active bleeding with heart and blood circulation problems.
+You should not use Robinul Forte if you have urination problems, a blockage in your stomach or intestines, severe constipation, severe ulcerative colitis or toxic megacolon, glaucoma, myasthenia gravis, or active bleeding with heart and blood circulation problems.

-You should not use glycopyrrolate if you are allergic to it, or if you have:
+You should not use Robinul Forte if you are allergic to it, or if you have:

 a bladder obstruction or other urination problems;